DanielChomat/DribbbleToCode/README.md

 - mainly `Chrome` | `Firefox Developer Edition` for `CSS Grid` stuff
 - `Trello` for (sort of an) organization in my projects

-## Disclaimer

-> I have **not created** any of these designs, nor am I in any way associated with the creators, so all the **rights** and **props** go to the creators on Dribbble!
-> If you like their design, be sure to like their work on Dribbble or any other platform they are on!

-> _**All rights go to the creators of the Dribbbles!
-Please, do not just blindly copy the design.
-Thank you!**_